 Although not every town will have an in-depth history like Boston or New York City, your new city will undoubtedly offer up some unique surprises.
 Diving into history will help you discover its hidden gems.

 Once you get your tourism bug out of the way, you’ll want to get fully settled into your new town.
 Although you might only be there for a few months at a time, sometimes playing a tourist can be exhausting.
 Instead, start to make the transition to “local.”
 One of the best ways to do this is to chat with other locals in the area.

 Ask your coworkers where their favorite spots to eat out are located, and chat with the people you meet around town for further suggestions.
 Find out what food is considered the “local fare” and explore the various restaurants that specialize in that food.

 Visit the farmers market (almost every town has one in the summer), explore the outdoors around the town, and volunteer with local groups to really get comfortable with your new environment.
 Volunteering is not only rewarding but opens up plenty of opportunities to meet new people and help those in need.
-Additionally, as a nurse, it will help you become more familiar with the communities you’re serving and how they live their day-to-day lives.
+Additionally, it will help you become more familiar with the communities you’re serving and how they live their day-to-day lives as a nurse.
 It can help you improve your own cultural awareness.
 Join an interfaith group or volunteer for a “rake the town” event, and contribute to the community like a local.

 5.)
 Be Spontaneous

 In the end, don’t make plans, because one of the best ways to explore your new city is to go on spontaneous outings.
 Getting invited out to after-shift drinks with a work colleague?
 Have an opportunity to visit a museum for free?
 Or maybe you want to go on a walk and happen to find the perfect little coffee shop just around the corner from you?
 Embracing spontaneous outings might be the ticket to truly exploring your new city.